NTSB recovers Boeing airplane debris off Hawaii in probe of emergency landing | Business

 NTSB recovers Boeing airplane debris off Hawaii in probe of emergency landing

-The U.S. National Transportation Safety Board on Monday said it has recovered debris from a downed Boeing 737-200 cargo plane and will continue to investigated the cause of the aircraft's emergency water landing off of Hawaii last week.
-Investigators plan to use sonar technology to locate the decades-old plane and recover cockpit voice and flight data recorders, the NTSB said in a statement.
-The aircraft was forced to land in the Pacific Ocean early on Friday.
+The U.S. National Transportation Safety Board on Monday said it has recovered debris from a downed Boeing 737-200 cargo plane and will continue to investigate the cause of the aircraft's emergency water landing, which injured two people, off Hawaii last week.
+Investigators plan to use sonar technology to locate the decades-old plane, which was substantially damaged and sank, and recover cockpit voice and flight data recorders, the NTSB said in a statement.

+The U.S. National Transportation Safety Board on Monday said it has recovered debris from a downed Boeing 737-200 cargo plane and will continue to investigate the cause of the aircraft's emergency water landing, which injured two people, off Hawaii last week.

+Both of the two-member crew on Transair Flight 810 were injured after being forced to land in the Pacific Ocean early on Friday, the NTSB said.
+The agency did not disclose the extent of the injuries.
+The crew reported engine trouble and plans to turn back shortly after taking off at 1:33 a.m. local time from Daniel K. Inouye International Airport in Honolulu en route to the Hawaiian island of Maui.

-At about 2:30 a.m. that morning, a U.S. Coast Guard helicopter responding to reports of the downed plane spotted a debris field and found one crew member clinging to the plane's tail.
-The NTSB said it is scheduling interviews with the flight's crew, who were rescued, as well as air traffic controllers and maintenance workers.
+A U.S. Coast Guard helicopter, responding to reports of the downed plane, spotted a debris field and found one crew member clinging to the plane's tail roughly an hour after takeoff.
+Another survivor was found using packages as a flotation device.
+One crew member was taken to a hospital by helicopter and the other was rescued by boat.

+The NTSB said it is scheduling interviews with the flight's crew, as well as air traffic controllers and maintenance workers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)